notmnp/notmnp/README.md

 ## 📬 Let’s Connect!
 ✉️ [Email](mailto:mpattni@uwaterloo.ca) | 🔗 [LinkedIn](https://www.linkedin.com/in/pattni/) | 🌎 [Portfolio](https://notmnp.github.io/)

-_"The best way to predict the future is to create it." — Alan Kay_
+_"The best way to predict the future is to invent it." — Alan Kay_